-- Preparing for, organizing, or participating in any political meeting, political rally, political demonstration, or other political events.
+- Preparing for, organizing, or participating in any political meeting, political rally, political demonstration, or other political event.

-- Soliciting contributions, including but not limited to the purchase of, selling, distributing, or receiving payment for tickets for any political fundraiser, political meeting, or other political events.
+- Soliciting contributions, including but not limited to the purchase of, selling, distributing, or receiving payment for tickets for any political fundraiser, political meeting, or other political event.

 - Soliciting, planning the solicitation of, or preparing any document or report regarding anything of value intended as a campaign contribution.

 - Planning, conducting, or participating in a public opinion poll in connection with a campaign for elective office or on behalf of a political organization for political purposes or for or against any referendum question.

 - Surveying or gathering information from potential or actual voters in an election to determine probable vote outcome in connection with a campaign for elective office or on behalf of a political organization for political purposes or for or against any referendum question.